zuice/edg.sh-django/README.md

 This project is a basic URL shortener built with Django.
 I enjoy Python and Django, but I barely get to use it, so I thought this would be a good way to use it more.
 Also I'm trying to build and deploy more projects.
+I built a better one a while ago with GraphQL and Next.js [Here](https://github.com/zuice/edg.sh).